imkeller/gscreend/README.md

-# gscreend - analysis of pooled CRIPR screens
+# gscreend - analysis of pooled CRISPR screens

 ### Run gscreend, as also explained in the vignette section